Dynamic-Bytes/EpicWorldGenerator-documentation/beginner/world-configuration/generate-world-from-image.md

 description: 'You can take full control over the generation of your world, block by block.'
 ---

-# Generate world from image
+# Generate World from Image

 ![Custom world](http://i.imgur.com/b84tZgQ.png)

 Take full control over the plugin by telling the plugin to create a world based on an image you give it.
 Paint every detail of the world.
-For example, you can make islands, rivers, or even generate a world based on your server logo or a map of the world itself \(check the example below\).
+For example, you can make islands, rivers, or even generate a world based on your server logo or a map of the planet itself \(check the example below\).

 ### Example